seabbs/presentations/2022/README.md

 # Presentations from 2022

+### Hierarchical nowcasting of counts with an application to COVID-19 hospitalisations in Germany

+[Slides](https://samabbott.co.uk/presentations/2022/nowcasting-sacema.pdf) from my talk "Hierarchical nowcasting of counts with an application to COVID-19 hospitalisations in Germany" given at [SACEMA](https://www.sacema.org/about-us/) as part of an in person visit.

 ### How can governments plan for the next pandemic?

 [Slides](https://www.samabbott.co.uk/presentations/2022/how-can-governments-prepare-for-the-next-pandemic.pdf) for my talk "Real-time analysis case studies" given at the LSHTM Symposium [How can mathematical and statistical models combine with big data to improve our response to pandemics](https://www.lshtm.ac.uk/newsevents/events/how-can-mathematical-and-statistical-models-combine-big-data-improve-our-response?utm_source=Twitter&utm_medium=Social+Media&utm_campaign=How+can+mathematical+and+statistical+models+combine+with+big+data+to+improve+our+response+to+pandemics%3F).